hasanmoudud/geocompr/main.md

 Geographic data tends to become big quite quickly.
 Databases are especially useful for big data and querying it efficiently spatially and non-spatially.
 Additionally, spatial DBMS provide multi-user access and topology support.
-The most important open source spatial database is probably the combination of PostgreSQL with its spatial extension PostGIS [@obe_postgis_2015].^[SQlLite/SpatiaLite are certainly also important but implicitly we have already presented this approach since GRASS is using SQLite in the background.]
+The most important open source spatial database is probably the combination of PostgreSQL with its spatial extension PostGIS [@obe_postgis_2015].^[SQlLite/SpatiaLite are certainly also important but implicitly we have already introduced this approach since GRASS is using SQLite in the background (see section \@ref(grass7)).]

-From within R, one can easily query data from (spatial) DBMS which is needed for a specific analysis.
+From within R, one can easily query data from a (spatial) DBMS which is needed for a specific analysis.
 Hence, it is not necessary to attach several gigabyte of geographic data to R's global environment which most likely would crash the R session anyways.
 To give you an idea how to work with R and PostGIS in tandem, we present SQL queries from "1.4 Hello real word" of the book **PostGIS in Action, Second Edition** published with Manning [@obe_postgis_2015].^[We are thankful to Manning Publications and Regina Obe as well as Leo Hsu for giving us permission to reproduce their example here.]